-In addition to the actual energy producing units (wind farms, for example), also electricity interconnections and the overall capacity of the grid must be taken into account as it is also important for energy security.
+In addition to the actual energy producing units (wind farms, for example), electricity interconnections and the overall capacity of the grid must be taken into account as it is also important for energy security.
 Limited capacity of grids is one of the main factors hindering development currently (not taking into account different restrictions stemming from other sectors).
-There is a need to identify sustainable and efficient locations for distributed energy production.
+There is a need to identify sustainable and efficient locations for distributed energy production through the use of marine space and resources.

 As any other economic activity taking place in marine areas, offshore wind energy is also related to different physical restrictions that make harvesting offshore energy possible.
-These include wind conditions, water depth, ice conditions, physical location of the nearest electricity substation on shore, and other factors.
-Some of the limitations might be overcome with the development of new technological solutions, for example, allowing deployment of floating wind turbines.
+These include wind conditions, water depth, ice conditions, physical location of the nearest electricity substation on shore, capacity of the grid and other factors.
+Some of the limitations might be overcome with the development of new technological solutions, for example, allowing deployment of floating wind turbines that would allow deploying offshore wind parks with more flexibility in terms of geographical location.